This is not a list of recommended books, but is meant to give some examples of the huge number of Christian books available. Some figures here:

 Why We Left a Cult: Six People Tell Their Stories by Latayne C. Scott

-Delves into the lives of six people, all former Jehovah Witnesses, Christian Scientists and New Age followers.
+Delves into the lives of six people, all former cult members, including Christian Scientists and New Age followers.
 In the first section of the book, the experiences don’t always get in depth with details or their struggles.
 The second part I found more helpful, especially where these former members give their advice for reaching others involved in their former groups.
 One can observe similarities in each of the differing groups.
 If you know someone involved in one of these, you may find some valuable information as each former member is given a fair amount of space to share their experiences and thoughts.

 Free in Christ: Freeing from the Web of Legal Works and Ritualistic Details into the Peace and Security that Grace Offers by Cecil Hook